netsil/manifests/README.md

 After installation, you will be prompted to provide a license key, which you can create [here](https://lm.netsil.com).

 ## Documentation
 The instructions below should be enough to get you started.
-However, you can browse through our full documentation [here](https://netsil.github.io/docs), which provides API documentation, user guides, and more.
+However, you can browse through our [full documentation](https://netsil.github.io/docs), which provides API documentation, user guides, and more.

 ## Prerequisites
 ### Resource Requirements